How to run a Multi-AZ stateful application on EKS with AWS FSx for NetApp ONTAP

 - eksctl, kubectl, and Helm3 installed on your laptop.

-- The AWS Command Line Interface (AWS CLI) configured in your working environment.
+- The AWS Command Line Interface (AWS CLI) version 2.7.3 or newer version configured in your working environment.
 For information about installing and configuring the AWS CLI, see Installing or updating the latest version of the AWS CLI.

 1. Clone the Github repository